HomePage Path

 TQ 529 378 Kent England

-Groombridge PlaceGroombridge Place was originally a 13th century fortified manor house, founded by William Russell.
+Groombridge PlaceGroombridge Place was originally a mid 13th century fortified manor house, founded by William Russell.
 In 1412, Jean count d' Angoulême and of Périgord, the younger brother of Charles, duke of Orleans was delivered to Groombridge and held hostage by the Waller family, until 1444.
-Encased by a moat, the 17th century two storey brick house, incorporates a medieval timber framed courtyard house.
+Encased by a stone-lined moat, the 17th century two storey brick house, incorporates a medieval timber framed courtyard house.
 In 1912, the medieval house was dismantled at Court Lodge, Udimore and built in to the centre of the main front of Groombridge Place.
 5 miles north is Penshurst Place and 12 miles south-east is Scotney Castle.

 Street Map